 THE VALLEY OF THE KINGS

-Each royal tomb has scenes depicting the funeral rituals and the beliefs of ancient Egypt.
+are decorated with the funeral rituals and beliefs of ancient Egypt.
 The most

 impressive tomb is the one that belongs to Seti I. It was discovered by

 Giovanni Battista Belzoni, considered the longest deepest, and the most

 His tomb reflects the highest

 achievement in art and culture during his reign.
 Also his tomb is unique because

 it is covered by colorful paintings that haven’t been seen before.